andrew/ultimate-awesome/README.md

 - [awesome-lidar](https://github.com/szenergy/awesome-lidar) - 😎 Awesome LIDAR list.
 The list includes LIDAR manufacturers, datasets, point cloud-processing algorithms, point cloud frameworks and simulators.
 - [awesome-educational-games](https://github.com/yrgo/awesome-educational-games) - A curated list of awesome educational games to learn editors, languages, programming, etc.
 - [motion-ui-design](https://github.com/fliptheweb/motion-ui-design) - Resources for inspiration, lists of software, libraries and other stuff related to Motion UI design, animations and transitions.
-- [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.
 - [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-solid-js](https://github.com/one-aalam/awesome-solid-js) - Curated resources on building sites with SolidJS, a brand new way(now 1.0) to build JavaScript based interactive web applications.
 A very close looking cousin to React/JSX by syntax, and to Svelte by few important principles(compiler and fine-grained reactivity), it's a highly optimised way to deliver web applications with best-in-class performance. .
 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.